aXu-AP/LightToggle2D/README.md

 # Editor Light Toggle 2D
 A Godot addon for disabling lighting in editor for 2D scenes.
-Useful for levels where lighting makes it hard to see the big picture, for example dark levels.
+Useful for scenes where lighting makes it hard to see the big picture, for example dark levels.
+Compatible with Godot 4.0 or newer.

 ## Using LightToggle2D
 * Install by downloading the project and copying `addons` folder into your project.